-A spokesman said: “We are backing the Keep Britain Tidy campaign which aims to raise awareness that any litter bin can be used to dispose of dog mess.
+" We are backing the 'Keep Britain Tidy' campaign which aims to raise awareness that any litter bin can be used to dispose of dog mess.

-“In recent years, there has been a growing problem of dog waste bags found hanging on trees, on railings or stuffed in hedges.
+In recent years, there has been a growing problem of dog waste bags found hanging on trees, on railings or stuffed in hedges.
 It would appear that some dog owners are picking up their dog’s mess but are then simply dumping the bags.
 This is not acceptable.
 There are litter bins dotted throughout the borough and it is easy for dog owners to dispose of it responsibly."

 Dog waste bags are easily carried and readily available from most pet stores and vets.
 Plastic carrier bags also have the added advantage of being re-used for the same purpose.
 Dog waste wrapped in this way can be disposed of in any ordinary litter bin or taken home and placed with normal household waste.

 If you are aware of offenders causing a particular problem in your neighbourhood you can contact Clean and Green on 01922 653344 or by email, they will then investigate and take appropriate action to prevent the recurrence of the problems.

 Walsall Council is responsible for receiving and kennelling all stray dogs found within the borough.

 Police Stations do not accept dogs.
 If you have a stray dog Monday to Friday during office hours (08.45 – 17.15) please call 01922 653030 and we will deal with your enquiry.